yetulaxman/rstudio-openshift/README.md

 # rstudio-openshift applications (Work in progress)

-Rstudio-openshift applications facilitate running containerised data analytics tools of Rstudio in CSC's [Rahti container cloud](https://rahti.csc.fi/) and [notebooks environment](https://notebooks.csc.fi/).
-This repository contains openshift templates borrowed from other [CSC Github repository](https://github.com/CSCfi/rstudio-openshift).
-Rstudio custom images, which are built using docker environment, can be tailored depending on your requirements.

-Contaienrised Rstudio images currently include:
+Rstudio-openshift applications in this repository facilitate running containerised data analytics tools of Rstudio in CSC's [Rahti container cloud](https://rahti.csc.fi/) and [notebooks environment](https://notebooks.csc.fi/).
+This repository uses openshift templates developed in one of other [CSC Github repositories](https://github.com/CSCfi/rstudio-openshift).
+Rstudio custom images  are built using docker environment and can be tailored depending on your requirements.
+Our effort towards contaienrised Rstudio custom images currently include:
 - [rstudio for DAKI project](#rstudio-for-DAKI-project)
 - [rstudio for training environment](#rstudio-for-training-environment)